 Are you in compliance with the Common Core standards?
 No. Homeschoolers are not subject to the Common Core standards.
 Math and reading instruction are provided by parents using curriculum of their choosing.
 Most parents also provide handwriting, language arts, and writing instruction, depending on their children’s grade level/needs.

-In the spirit of the Classical Trivium we follow the 4 year cycle of History, with the first year covering Ancient History, the second year covering the Middle Ages/Medieval times, the third year covering the 19th Century, and the fourth year covering Modern Times.
-Church History will be incorporated into the history curriculum and Saints of each time period will be covered.
+***In the spirit of the Classical Trivium we follow the 4 year cycle of History, with the first year covering Ancient History, the second year covering the Middle Ages/Medieval times, the third year covering the 19th Century, and the fourth year covering Modern Times.
 The entire school will cover each time period simultaneously, with the information being presented at an age appropriate level for each class.
 Literature selections will also coincide with the time period being covered.
 Science is covered in a four year cycle as well, with the Scientific discipline covered during a particular year being aligned with what would have been observable during the time period being studied in History.
 Life Sciences/Biology are covered during Ancient History, Astronomy/Earth Science are covered during the middle ages, Chemistry is covered during the 19th Century, and Physics during modern times.

 Do I need to stay at the Learning Center while classes are in session?
 No, you do not need to stay at the Learning Center while classes are in session.
 We ask that each family have a parent or other family member volunteer two half days per month.
 If you have other children not enrolled in classes they are welcome in the nursery.
 For more details on Parent Responsibilities, please read our Handbook.